brmmm3/scandir-rs/README.md

 The higher performance is achieved through parallelizing the file system access for reducing the access delay because of the overhead each file access has.

+**Note:** `scandir_rs` uses libc 2.34, which is currently not supported by the manylinux releases.
+So it is not possible to upload prebuilt Linux wheels to PyPI.
+As a workaround you can download the Linux wheels from [here](https://github.com/brmmm3/scandir-rs/releases/tag/2.7.0).

 ## Python examples

 ### Count